 The Company’s governance is described in Nokian Tyres’ Corporate Governance Statement.
 The Board of Directors as a whole is responsible for decision-making on and overseeing the management of Nokian Tyres’ impacts on the economy, environment and people.

 Elected members of the Nokian Tyres’ Board of Directors must be qualified for the task, with competencies relevant to the Company’s business.
 Nokian Tyres’ Board of Directors is composed of professionals with expertise from fields and geographical areas highly relevant to Nokian Tyres’ operations.
-Said expertise include, among others, tire industry, finance, risk management, DACH business area, North America business area, Russia and the Nordics business areas, as well as engineering, managing stakeholder relations, and leading global companies with diverse personnel.
+Said expertise include, among others, tire industry, finance, risk management, DACH business area, North America business area, the Nordics business area, as well as engineering, managing stakeholder relations, and leading global companies with diverse personnel.

 The members of the Board of Directors are elected by the Annual General Meeting upon the proposal by the Shareholders’ Nomination Board.